Alcohol and Drug Testing Kits

 What Is Random Roadside Drug Testing?

-In case the roadside drug test result comes out as positive, the driver is taken to the police station for another blood or urine test.
+Follow-up Procedure: If the test result is positive, the driver is taken to a police station for further testing through blood or urine samples.

 Drug Testing Kits FAQ